navariltd/Zambia-Compliance-via-DigiTax/README.md

 ## Important Note ⚠️

-This integration relies on DigiTax as the middleware provider for communication with KRA eTIMS services.
+This integration relies on DigiTax as the middleware provider for communication with ZRA SIS services.

 Before production use, organizations must complete onboarding and credential provisioning through DigiTax.